rogerbush8/angular2-tour-of-heroes/README.md

 - grunt should copy files that aren't there on startup (not just on file change).
 - Add grunt clean task
+- Bug
+  - Uncaught (in promise) TypeError: object is not a constructor(…)
+  - fixed in es6-shim-0.34.4.  but 0.33.3 is necessary for angular2.

 ## Errors